corundum/ethernet-switch/README.md

 None of the current switch designs support broadcasting.

-All the architectures provided with test files and can be evaluated by the provided benchmarking tool.
+All the architectures are provided with test files and can be evaluated by the provided benchmarking tool.

 ## Tests
 Tests associated to each implementation can be run by setting up a virtual environment using **poetry** and the given poetry.lock and pyproject.toml files in the corresponding directory.